bartak-v/ecdsa-haskell/doc/README.md

   ["p:", "a:", "b:", "x:", "y:", "n:", "h:", "d:", "Q:", "Hash:", "r:", "s:"]
 ```

-You can use these keywords only once in the input file.
+You can use these keywords only once in the input file / stream!

 See `test/` directory for working examples and examples of "misformatted" inputs that the parser understands correctly.
+If no input file is specified, the program reads STDIN.